 Linc lives in North Yarmouth with his wife of over 30 years.
 They are members of the First Parish Congregational Church of Pownal.
 He has been an insurance professional since graduating from the University of Southern Maine in 1979 with a B.S. in Business Administration.
 Linc is President & CEO of Patriot Insurance Company in Yarmouth.

 He has a history of community service including positions on the boards of North Yarmouth Academy, the University of New England, Maine Historical Society, North Yarmouth Historical Society, and the United Society of Shakers.

-Linc is a former Chairman of the North Yarmouth Board of Selectman and currently serves on several town committees.
-He has an interest in agriculture and land use and is a member of the Cumberland Farmers Club, board member of the Maine 4H Foundation, the Future Land Committee for North Yarmouth, and co-chaired a successful capital campaign to preserve 1800 acres of land in New Gloucester and Poland that border Sabbathday Lake and are owned by the Shakers.
+Linc is a former chairman of the North Yarmouth Board of Selectman and currently serves on several town committees.
+He has an interest in agriculture and land use and is a member of the Cumberland Farmers Club, board member of the Maine 4-H Foundation, the Future Land Committee for North Yarmouth, and co-chaired a successful capital campaign to preserve 1800 acres of land in New Gloucester and Poland that border Sabbathday Lake and is owned by the Shakers.

 He has three adult daughters and one granddaughter.

 Bob is the retired CEO of Creative Pultrusions Inc., a fiberglass manufacturing company he started thirty five years ago.
 A graduate of University of the Pacific in 1959, he majored in marketing.
 He is married to his wife Margie for 33 years and has 4 children, 7 grandchildren and 1 great-grandchild.
 An active member of Imago Dei Anglican Church in Orono, as well as Hulls Cove Church of our Father, Episcopal.
 He recently retired as the Chairman of the Bedford County Airport Authority and The Community Foundation of The Alleghenies in Johnstown, PA.
 He is an avid sailor and coin collector and enjoys working with wood.